-Starting from Bamboo 6.9, to access any plans in a project you must have the View permission. granted.
+A To access any plans in a project you must have the View permission granted.
 Without the project View permission, you won't be able to see, run, or administer any plans.

 Project permissions allow you to control access to project permissions and settings.
 See Configuring project permissions.